pith. sign in

 read the original abstract

 This paper studies autonomous generative AI agents in multi-echelon supply chains using the MIT Beer Game.
 We identify four inference-time levers that shape performance: model selection, policies and guardrails, centralized data sharing, and prompt engineering.
 Model capability is the dominant factor: an out-of-the-box reasoning model exceeds human-level performance, and optimized reasoning models reduce costs by up to 67% relative to human teams.
 However, strong average performance masks substantial reliability risks.
-We introduce the agent bullwhip effect, the amplification of decision unreliability across echelons, manifesting along two dimensions: decision variance increases both across facilities at the same point in time and within the same facility across time.
-We develop a mathematical framework showing that this phenomenon is inherent to multi-agent systems that involve coordination and information delays, and we demonstrate that repeated sampling fails to meaningfully reduce it.
+We introduce agent bullwhip: the amplification of run-to-run decision instability in autonomous multi-echelon systems.
+A central component is decision bullwhip, the portion of order variability generated by stochastic agent decisions rather than by changes in customer demand.
+We show that decision instability can amplify both across facilities at a fixed point in time and within the same facility over time, even when the demand path is held fixed.
+Repeated sampling, a natural test-time remedy, fails to meaningfully reduce this instability, suggesting that reliability requires changing the underlying decision policy rather than merely averaging over model outputs.
 To address this limitation, we propose a Group Relative Policy Optimization (GRPO)-based reinforcement-learning post-training framework that trains a shared base LLM using system-level supply-chain rewards.
-GRPO post-training substantially reduces tail events, curtails agent bullwhip, and improves the reliability of autonomous supply-chain agents.
+Post-training substantially reduces tail events, curtails agent bullwhip, and improves the reliability of autonomous supply-chain agents.

 Editorial analysis